 Our primary leadership team consists of:

-Dr. Christy L. Erving is a medical sociologist and an Assistant Professor in the Department of Sociology who does research on health disparities within minority communities.
+Dr. Christy L. Erving is a medical sociologist and an Associate Professor in the Department of Sociology at the University of Texas who does research on health disparities within minority communities.
 Her work on gender differences in health among Black Americans demonstrates that Black women experience worse health along multiple dimensions vis-a-vis their Black male counterparts.
 Her ongoing research focuses on Black women in particular, and aims to identify the stressors (e.g., financial strain, interpersonal family conflict) and psychosocial resources (e.g., social support in close relationships, high levels of self-esteem and mastery) contributing to their physical and psychological health.

-Dr. ReAnna S. Roby, is a Postdoctoral Scholar at Vanderbilt University’s Peabody College in the Department of Teaching and Learning.
-Currently, she works with the NSF funded Fisk-Vanderbilt Bridge Program Regional Center of Excellence in Broadening Participation.
-As a first-generation scholar, Roby’s background as a Black Southern woman in science greatly informs her service, research, and teaching—praxis.
-Roby’s scholarship employs Critical Race Feminism, Curriculum Theory, and Critical Qualitative methodologies to explore the ways in which the narratives of Black women and girls in science (formally and informally) could be used to reconceptualize science.
+Dr. ReAnna S. Roby is a research-practitioner and Assistant Director of the Margaret Cuninggim Women’s Center at Vanderbilt University.
+As a first-generation scholar, Roby’s background as a Black Southern woman in science greatly informs her praxis.
+A graduate of Alcorn State University, Washington State University, and the University of Texas at San Antonio, Roby’s scholarship employs Critical Race Feminism, Curriculum Theory, and Critical Qualitative methodologies to explore the ways in which the narratives of Black women and girls in science (formally and informally) could be used to reconceptualize and inform science, science education, and policy.

 Our advisory team: